yash151294/ai-automations-n8n/README.md

 These workflows are designed to be modular, secure, and easy to import into any n8n instance.

+BONUS: Head into the 'Framework for creating Automations through Claude Opus 4' folder to create automations on N8N using prompts on Claude.
+Read the instructions.

 ## Highlights

 - AI-enhanced data extraction from transcripts (LLM-powered)